GreptimeTeam/docs/docs/user-guide/protocols/postgresql.md

 ) with('append_mode'='true');
 ```

-You will need to define them like this in Postgres.
+The foreign table DDL is like this.
+You need to run them in Postgres to create
+these tables;

 ```sql
 CREATE FOREIGN TABLE ft_grpc_latencies (